-2. Measure performance through reporting & analytics
+2. Measure performance through reporting and data-driven analytics

 3. Identify hidden insights with data visualization